Meeting Time: September 10, 2024 at 9:00am PDT

 • Default_avatar

-Ellen Drell about 1 month ago
+Ellen Drell 3 months ago

 The attachment included here constitutes the comments of the Willits Environmental Center on agenda item 4f.
 The attachment includes a legal analysis opposing the re-interpretation of 10A.17.070(D), and three exhibits.